nus-cs2103-AY2122S1/tp/README.md

 Examples:
 * `find m/CS2103 i/A0123456A`:
-    * Finds and shows student with ID A0123456A from module CS2103
+  * Find and show student with id A0123456A from module CS2103

 ### Go to homepage: `home`